Skin Cancer Clinics Perth

 Mole screening and skin cancer checks

-St John Medical offers comprehensive mole screening and skin cancer checks for patients across Perth.
+St John General Practice offers comprehensive mole screening and skin cancer checks for patients across Perth.
 Skin cancer can appear anywhere on the body, but particularly sun exposed areas.
 Regular assessments and skin cancer checks are recommended as part of a regular adult health check-up.

 With WA’s amazing beaches and phenomenal weather, skin cancer is a real concern for all of us.
 If you are performing self-checks, take care to regularly check moles on your face, scalp, arms, legs, and neck, as these are particularly susceptible to excess sun exposure.